apache/jackrabbit-oak/oak-doc/src/site/markdown/security/introduction.md

     - [ConfigurationBase]: Abstract base implementation of the `SecurityConfiguration` interface.
     - [CompositeConfiguration]: Abstract base implementation for all composite configurations that allow for aggregation of multiple modules.
 - [ConfigurationParameters]: Utility used to pass around parameters and options.
 - [Context]: Context information that allows to identify items defined and maintained by a give security module implementation.
+- [RegistrationConstants]: Utility used to define well-known registration properties

 #### SecurityProvider